Our Top Picks

 "Can help control static electricity and even stop wood floors from drying out."

-Best for Year-Round Use: Aprilaire 600M Humidifier on Amazon
+Best for Year-Round Use: Aprilaire 600M Humidifier at Amazon

 "Comes with both summer and winter settings."